Piano Lessons (book): Critical reception

 The book was received positively by Australian critics.

-The Australian Literary Review called Piano Lessons a "wonderful story, elegantly told", broadsheet The Age said that it was "multi-layered, rich with meditations on identity, creativity, ambition and achievement; deeply felt without a hint of sentimentality.
+James Kenny, writing in the Australian Literary Review, called Piano Lessons a "wonderful story, elegantly told".

+Jo Case, writing in The Age, said that it was "multi-layered, rich with meditations on identity, creativity, ambition and achievement; deeply felt without a hint of sentimentality.
 This impressive debut will surely mark Anna Goldsworthy's arrival as an Australian writer to be reckoned with."

 Awards

-Piano Lessons was shortlisted for a number of awards including best non-fiction at the NSW Premier's Literary Awards as well as best non-fiction at the 2010 Australian Book Industry Awards.
-Goldsworthy won Newcomer of the Year at the 2010 Australian Book Industry Awards.
+Piano Lessons was shortlisted for a number of awards, including best non-fiction at the New South Wales Premier's Literary Awards and the 2010 Australian Book Industry Awards, and Goldsworthy won Newcomer of the Year at these awards.

+Adaptations

+The film rights to the book were sold to director Ana Kokkinos in 2010.